QED-92/cyber-security/modules/sql-injections/sql-injections.md

 ## Manipulate and Retrieve Data from Tables

-The `INSERT` statment adds a `record` to a table.
-A `record` is a row, in other words, values are added to each column in a row of the table.
+The `INSERT` statement adds a `record` to a table.
+A `record` represents a single row in a table, where values correspond to each column.

 **Example:**